All White Clayton Lewis arrested over betting scandal

 The other two players will be charged with engaging in conduct that corrupts a betting outcome of an event.

-Authorities said on Friday afternoon the players were yet to be charged and were still at police stations, but they were likely to be bailed before initial court appearances.
+Authorities said on Friday afternoon the players had yet to be charged and were at police stations, but were likely to be bailed before initial court appearances.

 Sports Integrity Australia said it acted on information from a UK agency working with the Australian Criminal Intelligence Commission on their investigation.